Port of Belledune

 The Port of Belledune is a deep-water cargo port on Chaleur Bay at Belledune in northern New Brunswick, Canada.

 History

 The port was established in 1968 to serve the Brunswick Mining and Smelting lead–zinc complex and the industrial base developing around the upper Chaleur Bay.
 In the early 1990s, the adjacent Belledune Generating Station prompted construction of a deep-draft coal and petroleum coke berth (Terminal 2).
 The Belledune Port Authority was created in 2000 under the Canada Marine Act.
 The Brunswick smelter, later operated by Glencore, closed permanently in 2019.

-After the smelter shut down, the port has diversified from mineral exports into cargo handling dry, liquid, and break-bulk freight, as well as oversized project cargo.
-It is connected by CN Rail and provincial highways.
-Its principal commodities include forest products, fertilizer, sulphuric acid, coal, petroleum coke, and aggregates.
+After the smelter shut down, the port shifted away from mineral concentrates toward a more diversified mix of dry, liquid, and break-bulk cargo.
+By the early 2020s it had become a major exporter of wood pellets and other biomass fuels to European power stations, alongside forest products, fertilizer, sulphuric acid, coal, petroleum coke, and aggregates.
+The federal government has supported upgrades through the National Trade Corridors Fund, including a 2019 commitment of $17 million for expanded laydown and storage areas and related infrastructure on Terminals 3 and 4.
+A separate $25 million conveyor and storage project announced in 2023 was intended to improve bulk-handling efficiency and lower emissions in partnership with terminal operator QSL.

+In 2020 the port authority began work on a long-range development plan for 2022–2052, setting out how Belledune could shift toward cleaner energy and new industrial uses.
+As part of that strategy, the Belledune Port Authority and Cross River Infrastructure Partners proposed a hydrogen and green-ammonia production plant on port lands using up to 200 MW of firm power, with exports targeted for the late 2020s.
+In 2025 the port signed a memorandum of understanding with the Port of Antwerp-Bruges to explore a transatlantic supply chain for hydrogen-based fuels and other low-carbon products.

 Facilities

 The port consists of four terminals that operate year-round with on-dock storage, rail connections, and heavy-lift capability.
 The main facilities are outlined below.